 the other!"

-Please try to keep in mind that what you see in the film is only very loosely based on the real events in the life of Shirley Mason.
-The novel by Flora Schreiber is not a psychiatric case history.
-It is a fictionalized narrative, exaggerated for shock value, and the film even more so.
-In fact, it was deliberately made to resemble a horror movie.
+Please try to keep in mind that what you see in the movie Sybil with Sally Field is only very loosely based on the real events in the life of Shirley Ardell Mason.
+The novel by Flora Rheta Schreiber is not a psychiatric case history.
+It is a fictionalized narrative.
+Some of the facts were changed to conceal Shirley's identity.
+Others were exaggerated for shock value.
+The Sybil movie was deliberately made to resemble a horror movie.
+The Sybil remake starring Tammy Blanchard was also based on the book, rather than on what actually happened between Cornelia Wilbur and Shirley Ardell Mason.

 To see if a store close to you rents copies either of the DVD release or the old VHS version (which was drastically cut); Formovies.com Sybil Listing